longxianlei/Daily-Reading/README.md

 #### Robotics are lack of data.

 When even a fleet of robots isn’t able to generate enough data, that’s a sign of how data-hungry our algorithms are.
 It’s also a reminder of how far the current state of the art is from human-level AI.
 After all, infants have only one body’s worth of data to learn from.

+### 8-21

+#### The regulation of Face detection.

+So we can position the technology for socially beneficial uses while guarding against detrimental ones.

+#### How to deal with a slice of data which has poor performance.

+*It is hard to tweak a learning algorithm’s code to improve its performance specifically on one slice of the data.
+Often, tuning an algorithm changes its performance on everything.*

+*Specifically, if error analysis identifies a slice of data that yields subpar performance, you might improve the data by:*

+- *Improving the label quality for that slice.
+For example, you can check if labelers consistently assign the same label* y *to the same input* x *and, if not, provide clearer labeling instructions to improve consistency.*
+- *Using data collection, augmentation, or synthesis to add data to the problematic slice.
+For example, to improve performance on speech with car noise, you might use data augmentation to generate more data with car noise for the algorithm to learn from.*

+Rather than applying these techniques to all the data — which would be costly and inefficient — you can focus on improving the label quality* (y) *and/or getting new training examples* (x) *in the slice you want to improve.
+This is a much less costly exercise.

+#### How much do we need to know to be a ML 👩‍💻 engineer.

+To figure out what’s important to know, I find it useful to ask what you need to know to make the decisions required for the work you want to do.
+At DeepLearning.AI, we frequently ask, “What does someone need to know to accomplish their goals?”
+The goal might be building a machine learning model, architecting a system, or passing a job interview.

+Understanding the math behind algorithms you use is often helpful, since it enables you to debug them.
+But the depth of knowledge that’s useful changes over time.
+As machine learning techniques mature and become more reliable and turnkey, they require less debugging, and a shallower understanding of the math involved may be sufficient to make them work.

+Of course, I also encourage learning driven by curiosity.
+If something interests you, go ahead and learn it regardless of how useful it will be in the foreseeable future.
+Maybe this will lead to a creative spark or technical breakthrough.